Lvsportsbiz.com Roundup: A's, Aces, F1 Grand Prix Plaza, Raiders, UNLV football and even table tennis and women's bowling - ExBulletin

 From Monday, the Golden Knights will visit more than 15 CCSD schools with Chance the Mascot and other VGK characters who drop off treats and team SWAG.

-The best ladies bowlers also duel this month in a championship in Las Vegas when the Pro Womens Bowling Tour Sin City visits from 14-20 May.
+The best ladies bowlers also duel this month in a championship in Las Vegas when the Pro Women's Bowling Tour Sin City visits on 14-20 May.
 The promotion will take place in the Suncoast Bowling Center on 9090 Alta Drive.

-It is the Bowling Congress Queens of the United States, the first major championship of the Tour season 2025 Professional Womens Bowling Association (PWBA).
-This marks the first time since 2023 that the USBC Queens will be in Las Vegas, and the first time that Suncoast will organize a large PWBA event since the Tour was launched again in 2015.
+It is the Bowling Congress Queens of the United States, the first major championship of the Tour season of the Professional Womens Bowling Association (PWBA) from 2025.
+This marks the first time since 2023 that the USBC Queens will be in Las Vegas, and the first time that SunCast has been launched again in 2015.

 |